-- Successfully complete the total number of credits required for that program. - Maintain a cumulative grade point average of at least a 2.0. - To qualify for graduation from Peirce's accounting program, accounting students must earn a 2.7 cumulative GPA. - Successfully complete the program requirements and electives. - Successfully complete general education requirements. - Meet all financial obligations to the College. - Otherwise, be in compliance with the College's policies and procedures including without limitation the Code of Student Conduct and Responsibility and the other policies and procedures contained in this policy section of the Undergraduate College Catalog.
+- Successfully complete the total number of credits required for that program. - Maintain a cumulative grade point average of at least a 2.0. - Successfully complete the program requirements and electives. - Successfully complete general education requirements.

+- Meet all financial obligations to the College. - Otherwise, be in compliance with the College's policies and procedures including without limitation the Code of Student Conduct and Responsibility and the other policies and procedures contained in this policy section of the Undergraduate College Catalog.